mauriciopoppe/kubernetes-playground/docs/kubelet.md

  docker-init:
   Version:          0.19.0
   GitCommit:        de40ad0
-commit 4b8e819355d791d96b7e9d9efe4cbafae2311c88 (HEAD, tag: v1.29.2)
+commit 32cc146f75aad04beaaa245a7157eb35063a9f99 (HEAD, tag: v1.32.3)
 Author: Kubernetes Release Robot <k8s-release-robot@users.noreply.github.com>
-Date:   Wed Feb 14 10:32:39 2024 +0000
+Date:   Tue Mar 11 19:52:20 2025 +0000

-    Release commit for Kubernetes v1.29.2
+    Release commit for Kubernetes v1.32.3
 ```

+- A kind cluster with a node with a port exposed for debugging
-- The kind worker node exposes a port used for debugging, this could be done through
+  - The kind worker node must expose a port for debugging, this could be done through
     the config sent to kind (see [/kind-sandbox/config-worker-dlv.yaml](/kind-sandbox/config-worker-dlv.yaml)) or through [cdebug](https://github.com/iximiuz/cdebug)
     which can forward requests to a running container.

 ```
+# if you don't have a kind cluster you can use /kind-sandbox/config-worker-dlv.yaml
+kind create cluster --config=./kind-sandbox/config-worker-dlv.yaml --image=kindest/node:v1.32.3

 # NOTE: check that the port 56268 is forwarded from the host to the kind-worker
 docker ps
 CONTAINER ID   IMAGE                           COMMAND                  CREATED          STATUS                  PORTS                       NAMES